gruman/React-Elo/README.md

 # React Elo

 Get Elo rankings for your chess, backgammon, or other strategy games.
+Visit [NPM](https://www.npmjs.com/package/react-elo) for more info.

 ## Install